AnriiGegliuk/Plant_Disease_CNN/README.md

 Enter Deep Learning!
 By training a model on images of plant leaves, we can automate the disease detection process, making it more efficient and accessible.

-Our dataset contains images of tomato leaves and stucture of my folder is:
+My dataset contains images of tomato leaves and stucture of my folder is:

 <img width="230" alt="image" src="https://github.com/AnriiGegliuk/Plant_Disease_CNN/assets/120349975/8629ca02-c9c8-43c6-8653-0df2bf5e162a">